 Statistics matter and how statistics are presented matter.
-Here we talk about how the Costa Rica murder rate in 2019 compares with its Central American neighbors.
+In this annually updated article, we talk about how the Costa Rica murder rate in 2022 compared with its Central American neighbors.

 One of the most frequent discussions on the expat social media groups in Costa Rica is about crime and safety.
 Time and time again someone not in Costa Rica asks about crime and it sets off a gigantic controversy among those of us here in-country.